lucisgit/moodle-filter_jwplayer/README.md

 moodle-filter_jwplayer
 ======================

-This is Moodle filter that allows using JW Player version 6 for playing HTML5 and flash content.
+This a filter plugin that allows using JW Player 6 for playing HTML5 and Flash content in Moodle 2.6 and higher<sup>1</sup>.
 The filter is designed to achieve consistency of the player appearance in all major browsers and mobile platforms.
-The player supports flash fallback, providing more devices and formats coverage than either HTML5 or flash can handle alone.
-The filter also supports RTMP and HLS streams.
+The player supports Flash fallback, which provides more devices and formats coverage than either HTML5 or Flash can handle alone.
+The filter also supports RTMP and HLS streaming<sup>2</sup>.

+<sub><sup>1</sup> See plugin release notes for the list of supported Moodle versions.</sub>
+<sub><sup>2</sup> HLS support require paid license.</sub>

 Installation
 ------------